alex1528/azure-terraform-alz/README.md

 **Production-ready Azure Landing Zone (ALZ)** implementation using **Terraform** that provides flexible networking architectures, essential security policies, and follows Microsoft's Cloud Adoption Framework best practices.

+> Language: This README is available in Chinese.
+See [README.zh-CN.md](README.zh-CN.md).

 ## 🎯 **What This Implementation Provides**

 This Terraform implementation delivers a **practical and balanced approach** to Azure Landing Zones: